emacs-exordium/exordium/README.md

   in Emacs server, so there is no good way to verify what fonts are available in the server process (believe me I tried).
 The solution is to put something like `(setq default-frame-alist '((font .
-"Inconsolata-12")))` in your `after-init.el` (so you need to know exactly what font and size you want for your local machine).
+"Inconsolata-12")))` in your `pref.el` (you need to know exactly what font and size you want for your local machine).

 * Sometimes weird bugs may happen after an upgrade or during development on a